AdobeDocs/workfront.en/help/quicksilver/workfront-library/content-management/content-versioning/view-older-versions-of-content-library.md

 1. Click the **[!UICONTROL Version]** drop-down arrow following the content title, then select the version that you want to view.

-   For information on downloading older version of content, see [Download items from Workfront Library](../../../workfront-library/content-management/basics/download-content-from-library.md).
+   For information on downloading older version of content, see [Download items from [!DNL Workfront Library]](../../../workfront-library/content-management/basics/download-content-from-library.md).